Stand Together Trust

 -

 Scale matters: Grants range from $6,000 to over $1 million, with higher amounts tied to track record and potential impact.
-Be realistic about your organization's capacity and demonstrate how you'll leverage their investment for maximum effect.
+Be realistic about your organisation's capacity and demonstrate how you'll leverage their investment for maximum effect.

 -

-Policy and education sweet spots: With over $35 million to George Mason University alone and significant funding to public policy organizations, proposals in higher education policy, K-12 innovation, and think tank research are particularly well-positioned for funding.
+Policy and education sweet spots: With over $35 million to George Mason University alone and significant funding to public policy organisations, proposals in higher education policy, K-12 innovation, and think tank research are particularly well-positioned for funding.

 References